-Job outlook Inspector, Machining And Tooling in Alberta
+Job prospects Inspector, Machining And Tooling in Alberta

 Job opportunities for Machinists and machining and tooling inspectors (NOC 7231) are fair in Alberta over the next 3 years.
-This job outlook is also applicable to people working as an inspector, machining and tooling.
+These job prospects are also applicable to people working as an inspector, machining and tooling.